pranatahouse/phmap-osmand/README.md

 # Custom Routing Installation

+**Easy way**
+Open OsmAnd, go to Settings, scroll to bottom, tap Import from file then select the *.osf file that you just downloaded from our release.

+**Manual**
 1. Put the routing.xml file in **/storage/emulated/0/Android/data/net.osmand.plus/files/routing/** for OsmAnd plus or **/storage/emulated/0/Android/data/net.osmand/files/routing/** for OsmAnd App.
 2. Open OsmAnd app and select **Driving Profile > Configure profile > navigation settings > Navigation type > Offline > routing.xml** than select **phcar**.